nevenjovanovic/greek-complexity/README.md

 1. Find sentences with 12 words or less where PRED is adjective: [find-sentences-with-pred-adj.xq](/scripts/xq/find-sentences-with-pred-adj.xq)
 2. Find sentences with 12 words or less where PRED is conjunction: [find-sentences-with-pred-conj.xq](/scripts/xq/find-sentences-with-pred-conj.xq)
 3. Find sentences with 15 words or less without PRED: [find-sentences-no-pred.xq](/scripts/xq/find-sentences-no-pred.xq)
+4. Find sentences with 12 words or less where the article is not ATR (or its variations): [find-article-not-atr.xq](/scripts/xq/find-article-not-atr.xq)

 # Results